LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedFeatures/welcome-message-with-quick-reply.md

 >
 > *[Questions about existing account] [open a new account] [tech support]*

-A consumer’s quick reply selection or answer gets inserted as their first message in the conversation, which opens the conversation in the LiveEngage agent workspace.
+A consumer’s quick reply selection or answer gets inserted as their first message in the conversation, which opens the conversation in the Conversational Cloud Agent Workspace.

 ### How to enable